 - In a separate bowl, whisk flour, cocoa, baking soda, and salt until combined.
 Slowly add into the butter mixture, beating until just combined and no dry spots remain.

-- Scoop dough into portions of 2 tbsp each.
+- Scoop dough into portions of 2 tablespoon each.
 Roll into a ball if needed and flatten gently.
 Place an unwrapped peppermint patty in them middle of each flattened mound of dough.
 Bring the dough around the peppermint patty until it completely covers the patty, smoothing the tops and edges.

 - Place cookies on a lined baking sheet, 2 inches apart.